Join la mèche

 The earth may already have passed the 1.5°C threshold, according to a study conducted on marine sponges.

 A recent study reveals that global warming has already exceeded 1.5°C and could exceed 2°C this decade, suggesting that climate change is advancing faster than previously thought.
-Based on the analysis of marine sponge skeletons, which provide a 300-year temperature record, the research shows that warming began earlier than estimated by the IPCC, with an average warming of at least 1.7°C since pre-industrial times.
-Published in Nature Climate Change, the study questions the Paris Agreement's goal of limiting warming to 1.5°C, underlining the heightened urgency of reducing greenhouse gas emissions to avoid even more severe climate consequences.
+Based on the analysis of marine sponge skeletons, which provide a 300-year temperature record, this research shows that warming began earlier than estimated by the IPCC, with an average warming of at least 1.7°C since pre-industrial times.
+Published in Nature Climate Change, the study questions the Paris Agreement’s goal of limiting warming to 1.5°C, underlining the heightened urgency of reducing greenhouse gas emissions to avoid even more severe climate consequences.

 News from the front